adamstavely/cautious-lamp/docs/COMPONENT_REQUEST_WORKFLOW_ANALYSIS.md

   - Notification center
   - Real-time updates

-### 5. **Integration with Component Creation**
+### 5. **Integration with Component Creation** ⚠️

-**Current**: Separate systems
+**Current**: Promotion API ready
 **Enhancement**: Linked workflow

-- When component is created → Auto-link to request
+- When component is created → Auto-link to request (pending)
-- When request approved → Auto-create component scaffold
+- When request approved → Auto-create component scaffold (pending)
-- When component released → Auto-close request
+- When component released → Auto-close request (pending)
-- Request → Component traceability
+- Request → Component traceability (pending)

+### 5a. **Roadmap Integration** ✅

+**Status**: ✅ **IMPLEMENTED** - Automatic roadmap item creation

+**How it works**:
+- When a component request receives final approval (all stages: design, technical, final), the status transitions to `approved`
+- Upon approval, a roadmap item is automatically created with:
+  - **Title**: Same as the request title
+  - **Description**: Request description or use case
+  - **Category**: Mapped from request category (all component categories → `feature`)
+  - **Priority**: Mapped from request priority (critical → high, others map directly)
+  - **Status**: Always set to `planned` when first created
+  - **Target Date**: Uses `targetRelease` from request metadata if available
+- The roadmap item ID is stored in the request metadata to track the relationship
+- Duplicate prevention: If a roadmap item already exists for a request, it won't create another one

+**Benefits**:
+- ✅ Seamless workflow from request → approval → roadmap
+- ✅ No manual steps required
+- ✅ Automatic visibility of approved features in roadmap
+- ✅ Maintains traceability between requests and roadmap items

 ### 6. **Assignment & Tracking**